-Josh Friedmann handles real estate transactions and land use matters for clients ranging from infrastructure authorities, pension funds, and blue-chip companies to startup nonprofits.
-He also advises various nonprofit and community organizations on transactional matters, as well as governance and risk-management issues.
-Josh is focusing his practice on sustainable public/private and mixed-use development projects, as well as other matters with critical public- and government-facing policy concerns.
+Josh Friedmann handles real estate transactions and land use matters for clients ranging from infrastructure authorities, pension funds, and blue-chip companies to startups and small family foundations.
+He also advises various nonprofit and community organizations on governance, transactions, and risk-management issues.
+Josh is focusing his practice on sustainable public/private and mixed-use development projects, as well as other matters with public- and government-facing concerns.

 Before law school, Josh served as aide to the White House’s Council on Environmental Quality, where he worked with agency officials, advocacy organizations, lawmakers, and legislative staff to advance the Obama Administration’s environmental policy priorities.